Haswf/ComputerSystemNote/Note.md

 - **Flow control** is between one host and another
   - Aims to avoid overloading the receiver
 - The solution to both is to **slow the sending rate**

+>Tutorial 6 Question 1
+>
+>- What is the difference between congestion control and flow control?
+>  - flow-control service is used to eliminate the possibility of the sender overflowing the receiver’s buffer.
+>    - Flow control is thus a speed-matching service - matching the rate at which the sender is sending against the rate at which the receiving application is reading.
+>    - A TCP sender can also be throttled due to congestion within the IP network; this form of sender control is referred to as congestion control.
+>- What methods (as discussed in the lectures) are used in TCP to provide each
+>  functionality?
+>  - flow-control: Sliding Window protocols
+>  - congestion control: Slow Start, Congestion Avoidance and Fast Recovery algorithms

 ### Congestion Control Solutions